LukasForst/ktor-rate-limiting/README.md

 fun Application.minimalExample() {
     // install feature
     install(RateLimiting) {
+        registerLimit(
             // allow 10 requests
-        limit = 10
+            limit = 10,
             // each 1 minute
             window = Duration.ofMinutes(1)
+        ) {
-        // use host as a key to determine who is who extractKey { call.request.origin.host }
+            // use host as a key to determine who is who call.request.origin.host
+        }
         // and exclude path which ends with "excluded" excludeRequestWhen {
-            it.path().endsWith("excluded")
+            call.request.path().endsWith("excluded")
         }
     }
     // now add some routes